jaySiddhapura-eng/JavaScript-Notes/README.md

     1. Basically it freezes the object in which it is being called
     2. Frozen object is no longer be changed
     3. It makes object sort of constant
-    4. This programming design can be useful during implementation of singleton
+    4. This programming design can be useful during implementation of singleton <br><br>

     ~~~javascript
     // effect of object freeze on constant